 Plastic buckets ~ Every once in a while, the Dollar Tree sells 8qt plastic buckets with rope handles.
 I usually buy a ton.
 You can never have enough buckets on hand.

 Probiotic Paste ~ Probiotics are 'good bacteria' for the gut.
+Goats are foregut fermentors which means their health depends on the balance of good bacteria as well as bacteria we call 'opportunistic pathogens' - bacteria that are kept in check in a well balanced rumen and are always present, but if the rumen environment changes in their favor, they quickly reproduce and cause severe harm.
+(Clostridium perfringens is one).
 Use after antibiotic treatment, which kills many good bacteria, not just the bad ones.
 Also use when scouring, stressed, before and after kidding, and whenever a goat looks 'off'.

 BoSe ~ BoSe is a vitamin E and Selenium supplement given by injection.
-Selenium and vitamin E are essential.
+Selenium and vitamin E are essential for reproductive health and growth.
+Se and Vit E work together in the metabolism, so giving both is important.
 Deficient goats have trouble kidding I.E retained placenta/afterbirth, and kids are born 'floppy' (floppy kid syndrome).
-Supplementation via shots are given a few times a year.
+A lower sperm count in deficient animals has also been observed.
+Supplementation via shots are given a few times a year in areas where it is necessary - some areas are not Se deficient, and Se CAN be given in excess.
 Prescription only, however, most vets will be happy to just sell you a bottle.
 Goat dosage is reccommended at 1cc per 40lbs for adults (2x per year, before breeding and before kidding), 1/2cc for kids at birth (I use 1/4cc for minis at birth) Also available is a product called MuSe, but dosing that is hard for goats as the concentration is too high.

 Pig Iron paste ~ Iron is depleted when a goat has a heavy worm infestation, especially barberpole worms (Haemonchus contortus, or HC).
-After worming a heavily infested animal, a dose of iron paste is suggested.
-Dose is 1ml.
+After worming a heavily infested animal, a dose of iron paste is suggested, or other iron containing product such as Red Cell.
+I like the pig iron paste because it's highly available iron and the Dose is 1ml.
+Repeated dosing is necessary but understand anemia is not just an iron deficiency, it is a red blood cell deficiency.
+It takes a while for an animal to generate more red blood cells, usually weeks.

 7% iodine ~ The basic goatkeeper equipment.
 I use on some 'owies', but mostly it is kept on hand for the kidding season.
 You must thoroughly spray/dip the umbilical as soon after birth as possible.
 It causes the umbilical to dry and shrivel, as well as sanitizes it.
-Reduces the risk of an infected belly button.
-I hear now the 7% iodine has become prescription only because it's used during illegal drug production...
-There are alternative products now available, however.
+Reduces the risk of JOINT ILL/NAVEL ILL.
+I hear now the 7% iodine has become prescription only because it's used during illegal drug production, but it can still be had from your veterinarian though it is pricier than in the past.
+There are alternative products now available online such as TRIODINE

-Towels and Rags ~ Used to dry the new kids quickly, especially if you raise all your kids.
+Towels and Rags ~ Used to dry the new kids quickly, especially if you bottle raise all your kids or kid out in the cold.
 Kids should be dry as fas as possible, especially when the wether is cold.
 In the summer, this is not as urgent but still very important for sanitation purposes.
-Just old, bleachable towels are sufficient.
+Just old towels or rags are sufficient.

 Uterine Boluses ~ Uterine boluses are big pills that you reinsert into the uterus after an invasive kidding.
 They reduce/eliminate the chance of a uterine infection.
 I would also use 5 day penicillin treatment if necessary.
 I've never used the bolus, or had to give penicillin/tetracycline treatments post kidding.
 I keep a VERY close eye on the doe's rear end (sniff test, as gross as it sounds).